nobodyatandnothing/ffmpeg-on-clear-linux/doc/Chromium-And-Others-Installation.md

 **Installation**

 The `RPM` file for Vivaldi can be found at [Vivaldi](https://vivaldi.com/download/).
-At the time of writing, I installed version 5.0.2497.51.
+Download the Linux RPM 64bit package.

 **Note:** Installing Vivaldi will add the Vivaldi repository so your system will automatically keep Vivaldi up to date.
 If you don't want Vivaldi's repository (which is what we want), do `sudo touch /etc/default/vivaldi` before installing the package.
 The reason is the package will fail auto-install without the `--nodeps` flag.